 “Our farm’s focus on sustainability helps us produce more beef on the same amount of land.
-We utilize a management intensive grazing system, which has resulted in more grass to graze and healthier soils.
+We utilize an intensive grazing system, which has resulted in more grass to graze and healthier soils.
 The ultimate goal is a farm that is viable for generations to come.”

 Cattle farmers, like my family and I, are dedicated to caring for our animals and the land every day of the year.